LukasL97/scala-macros-example/article.md

 of the annotated method.

 The pattern matching ensures, that the annottee is indeed a method.
-Otherwise, we jump to the default case (6), where we abort compilation with a respective error message.
+Otherwise, we jump to the default case (6), where we abort compilation with a corresponding error message.

 In (2), we extract the names from the parameters, which we will use in the transformed right-hand side of the method to build the key that is looked up and stored in the cache.